wanhuz/safebooru-multitag-classifyML/README.md

 Implementation: Download xml file using Safebooru api, compile file_url into links text file.
 Map file name of the link to its tag into safebooru.csv.
 Train the model and deploy into production.

+Note: The file is in Jupyter Notebook format, open in Google Colab or Jupyter.

 ---